Components of the programme

 Inception

-The role of the inception team is to anchor the partnership broadly in each organization and to plan a future project for local democracy.
+The role of the inception team is to anchor the partnership broadly in each organization and to plan a future project for local democracy through involving the relevant stakeholders.
 The team shall consist of two politicians (majority and opposition respectively) and two civil servants from each local government partner, among whom one is the coordinator and the main contact person to ICLD.
 ICLD also encourage representatives from relevant CSOs in the inception team.
-It is mandatory to use ICLD Project planning tool during the inception.

 More about how to apply for an inception